MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgGroupTeamChannelMessageReplyHostedContent.md

 Get-MgTeamChannelMessageHostedContent -TeamId $teamId -ChannelId $channelId -ChatMessageId $chatMessageId

 ```
+This example shows how to use the New-MgGroupTeamChannelMessageReplyHostedContent Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: List hosted content for reply to a channel message
 ```powershell
 Import-Module Microsoft.Graph.Teams